Table of Contents

 - Popular Exam Questions on the Detoxication Function of the Liver

 Roles of the Liver

 In the adult body, the liver is the central organ of metabolism.
-Its tasks include producing blood proteins (albumin, coagulation factors), bile and antigens, storing vitamins, synthesizing the starting products for hormone production, storing glycogen from glucose as an energy reserve, and detoxifying the body from endogenous (ammonia) and exogenous (e.g., medications) substances.
+Its tasks include producing blood proteins (albumin, coagulation factors), bile and antigens, storing vitamins, synthesizing the starting products for hormone production, storing glycogen from glucose as an energy reserve, decomposition of the red blood cells, hormones production, and detoxifying the body from endogenous (ammonia) and exogenous (e.g., medications) substances.

 All nutrients resorbed from the intestine and accepted into the blood pass through the portal vein vena hepatis portae (portal circulation) to the liver, where they are either removed or returned to the blood if necessary.

 Byproducts that form in the liver can be expelled in two ways:

 - Expulsion via the kidney: Water-soluble products (medications, alcohol) are delivered by the liver cells to the liver sinusoids.
 From there they pass into the bloodstream to the kidney, and are then expelled with urine.

 - Expulsion via the gall bladder: As the largest exocrine gland, the liver produces about 600-800 ml per day.
 Non-water-soluble substances pass through the bile capillaries in the intestine and are expelled with stool.

 The dark red liver is located in the upper right abdomen, weighs approx. 1.5-2 kg and is soft.

 Symptoms: Because of its consistency, in an accident, the liver is prone to rupture, which may be accompanied by intra-abdominal bleeding (blunt abdominal trauma).